hellochinese review

 HelloChinese is available for both Android and iOS devices.
 It’s free to download but features ads, and there are in-app purchases available.

-Right away, HelloChinese has a neat little feature.
+One thing I noticed right away is HelloChinese has a neat little feature.

 You can sign up and log in immediately, as is normal for most apps like this.
-But HelloChinese also has a “let me try” button so users can test out the app before going through the process of signing up.
+But HelloChinese also has a “let me try” button so you can test out the app before going through the process of signing up.

 The final section, which is called “Me,” shows your account name (if you signed up) and your daily goal progress.
 It also displays the total amount of time you’ve used the app.